-Service and Sales Workers are those who provide personal services related to travel, housekeeping, catering, personal care, or protection against fire and unlawful acts, or they pose as models for artistic creation and display, or demonstrate and sell goods in wholesale or retail shops and similar establishments, as well as at stalls and markets.
+Service and Sales Workers are those who provide personal services related to travel, housekeeping, catering, personal care, or protection against fire and unlawful acts, or, demonstrate and sell goods in wholesale or retail shops and similar establishments, as well as at stalls and markets.
 Example of occupations in this category are cashiers, stalls and market sales person, shop sales assistant, tickets clerk and security guards.